 Triceps tendinopathy or triceps tendonitis is inflammation or degeneration of the triceps tendon where it inserts into the back of the elbow.
-Symptoms includes pain and tenderness at the back of the elbow which is usually caused by overuse.
+Symptoms include pain and tenderness at the back of the elbow which is usually caused by overuse.

 On this page: